 Composers learn how to write for a variety of ensembles through the orchestration music composition course.
 Orchestration starts with the solo instruments and works up to large ensembles.
 Monthly seminars help to keep composers motivated and inspired, courses provide appropriate fundamental training in music composition, while private instruction allows a student composer to develop creatively by writing original compositions.
 This three-part approach to training composers allows music composition students to progress rapidly and develop their own individual musical voice.
 Online music composition lessons are taught by composer, Kevin Ure.
 More information about the music composition instructor can be found by visiting his website, The Music of Kevin Ure.

-Adequate progress for a composer requires that the student complete approximately two completed works per year and stays active in the current music theory course.
+Adequate progress for a composer requires that the student composer complete approximately two musical works per year and stays active in the current music theory course.
 One of the works should be performed publicly by a local group or by the composer.
 Performances can be in the form of a recording or community event.

 Access to music composition courses, as appropriate to the student composer's current ability.
 Music Theory begins in the fall, Counterpoint in the winter, and Orchestration in the spring.
 Composers that don't meet the minimum requirements to take courses will receive basic theory instruction in their private lessons, until the composer is ready to take courses.